stefan-zh/iSearch/README.md

 ...
 8830
 ```
-The output shows each URL being processed and how long in milliseconds it took to process it.
-At the end
+The output shows each URL being processed and how long it took in milliseconds to process it.
+The number
-the number shows the total time in milliseconds that took the program to run.
+at the end of the output shows the total time in milliseconds that the program took to run.

-Additionally, there will be a file called `results.txt` that will contain only those URLs that matched the
+Additionally, a file `results.txt` is created that contains only those URLs that matched the regular expression.
-regular expression.

 ```
 21:28 $ cat results.txt